Linzh7/Sign-Language-Translation/README.md

 ``pip install -r requirements.txt``

 NB: If you are using Macbook with Apple silicon, you can install `mediapipe-silicon` instead of `mediapipe`, but they said that mediapipe will support Apple silicon soon.
+And use `requirements_maxOS.txt` instead of `requirements.txt`.

 ### Make dataset